pradeephubgit/questdb.io/docs/concept/geohashes.md

 ## Java embedded usage

-You can insert geohashes into tables via Java (embedded) QuestDB instance through the `TableWriter`'s `putGeoHash` method which accepts `LONG` values natively with the destination precision.
+You can insert geohashes into tables through Java (embedded) QuestDB instance through the `TableWriter`'s `putGeoHash` method which accepts `LONG` values natively with the destination precision.
 Additionally, `GeoHashes.fromString` may be used for string conversion, but comes with some performance overhead as opposed to `long`